ldynia/workshop-containerized/readme.md

 Remember taht a container is running instance of the image.
 As my collage said in Object Oriented way *"if an image is a class then a container is an object"*

-Interacting with a container is just like interacting with an image.
-Compare bellow commadns.
+We used `docekr run` to interact with an image.
+To interact with a container we use `docker exec`

 ```
 # Run fsa-analyzer against running container